NeoSchema Reference Guide

 IMPORTANT: this function cannot be used to remove relationship involving any Schema node

-:param node_id: The internal database ID or name of the data node of interest
+:param node_id: The internal database ID (integer) or name (string) of the data node of interest

 :param rel_name: The name of the relationship(s) to delete